 The Foundation principally supports projects and initiatives located in the greater Washington, D.C. region, by funding human services, health care initiatives and furthering the cause of education with measurable and tangible objectives.
 Grants will only be provided to entities organized and operated exclusively for charitable or educational purposes, which have qualified under Section 501(c)(3) of the Internal Revenue Code.

 The Foundation does not support basic research, scholarships, endowment funds, publications, films, construction, acquisition of buildings, special events/fund raising, sectarian religious activities, political lobbying, or legislative activities.
 We also tend not to support capital improvement and challenge grant requests.

 Submission of Applications

-All application packages must be sent in hard copy to the P.O.
+All application packages must be sent in hard copy (on the application form provided on our website) to the P.O.
 Box address listed on the application/website.
 No email or electronic submissions will be accepted.
 All applicants will receive an “acknowledgment” email upon receipt of their application.